The Short Answer

 LiFePO4 (LFP) is the safest, longest-lasting choice for most buyers, rated for 3,000-4,000+ cycles versus 500-800 for older NMC cells.
 Sodium-ion is a promising cold-weather alternative but isn't mainstream yet.
 Unless you have a specific reason to consider something else, LFP is what you should be shopping for in 2026.

 Battery chemistry is the least glamorous spec on the box, and the one that determines whether your portable power station is still useful in five years or landfill-bound in two.
-We've had customers come back frustrated that their unit lost noticeable capacity within a year or two, almost always because it used older, cheaper cell chemistry they didn't know to check for.
+Units built on older, cheaper cell chemistry commonly lose noticeable capacity within a year or two, which is exactly the kind of detail that's easy to miss when comparing prices alone.

 A charge cycle is one full discharge and recharge.
 NMC (Nickel Manganese Cobalt) cells, common in older or budget units, are typically rated for 500-800 cycles before capacity drops meaningfully.
-LiFePO4 cells push that to 3,000-4,000+ cycles in current premium units.
+LiFePO4 cells push that to 3,000-4,000+ cycles in current premium units — a range consistent with independent battery life-cycle research from the National Renewable Energy Laboratory (see NREL/TP-5700-84520).

 Do the math on cost per cycle and the picture gets clear fast: a $1,200 LFP unit lasting 3,000 cycles works out to roughly $0.40 per cycle.
 An $800 NMC unit lasting 600 cycles costs closer to $1.33 per cycle.
 The cheaper unit is the more expensive one over time, if you use it regularly.

-At one charge per day, a modern LFP unit can last over a decade before meaningful degradation sets in.
-That's a genuinely different ownership experience than replacing a unit every few seasons.
+At one charge per day, a modern LFP unit can last over a decade before meaningful degradation sets in — a genuinely different ownership experience than replacing a unit every few seasons.
 LFP is also more thermally stable than NMC, meaning it's less prone to the thermal runaway risk that occasionally makes headlines with lower-quality lithium products.

 Most major brands releasing new models in 2026 default to LFP as standard, and NMC has largely been pushed down into the budget tier.
 If you see an unusually low price on a large-capacity unit, checking the battery chemistry in the spec sheet is the first thing to do before assuming it's a deal.